Prevent a Bed Bug Infestation from Getting Worse

 Wash and dry bedding and clothes before use.
 Washing sheets, bedspreads and clothes with hot water will kill most bed bugs.
 After drying your clothes, store them in garbage bags in a spot furthest from the infested area.
 Also, putting clothes in the dryer for at least 20 minutes on the highest setting before putting them on in the morning will prevent you from spreading bugs to your car, workplace, or to other people's houses.
 Bed bugs also cannot stand freezing temperatures so it's a good idea to put your bed clothes directly in the freezer as soon as you wake up, before sitting down in another room.

 Stop the night bites.
-Although bed bugs are not purveyors of disease, their bites can be irritating, causing small bumps along any exposed skin.
-To help stop the bites, first of all encase your mattress and box spring with bed bug protector covers designed to keep bed bugs out.
+Although bed bugs do not spread disease, their bites can irritate, causing small bumps along any exposed skin.
+To help stop the bites, encase your mattress and box spring with protective covers that are specially designed to keep bed bugs out.
 Do not take the covers off for at least 2 years after the infestation, as bugs can live up to 18 months without food.
 Also, bed bugs are notorious climbers so the trick is to make it as difficult as possible for them to climb onto the bed (and you).
 Put each bed leg in a ceramic bowl filled with 70% rubbing alcohol.
-If possible, cover the areas around the bed, floor and ceiling with double sided tape.
+If possible, put strips of double-sided tape along the floor and ceiling around the bed to trap the bugs and discourage them from the area.

 Know that's it not you!
 Like head lice, there is a social stigma associated with bed bugs, albeit an undeserved one.
 The cleanest place could be infected, simply because bed bugs can be found wherever people reside.
-While there is no way to prevent bed bugs completely, be alert to any black spots found on your wall or mattress, any unexplained red spots or bites on the skin, and of course, for any bugs you find in the bedroom.
-Good night, sleep tight, and follow these tips to make sure those bugs don't bite!
+Bed bugs aren't interested in dirt, their interested in you.
+If you think you have a infestation, look for any black spots found on your wall or mattress, any unexplained red spots or bites on the skin, and of course, for any bugs you find in the bedroom.
+Good night, sleep tight, and follow these tips to make sure those bed bugs don't bite!